 Use and disclosure of medical information

-Patient directory: To assist family members and other visitors in locating you while you are in the Facility, the Facility maintains a patient directory.
-This directory includes your name, room number, religious affiliation (if any) and may include your general condition such as good, fair, serious or critical.
-We may disclose this information to someone who asks for you by name, including but not limited to family members, visitors and the media.
-However, we may disclose your religious affiliation only to clergy members.
-If you do not want to be included in the patient directory, notify your patient registrar or nurse, who will explain the implications and have you sign a “Notice to Patients Requesting No Information/Special Confidentiality” form.
+Patient directory: To assist family members and other visitors in locating you while you are in the facility, Northern Arizona Healthcare maintains a patient directory.
+This directory includes your name, room number and any religious affiliation.
+The directory may include your general condition such as good, fair, serious or critical.
+We will disclose this information to someone who asks for you by name, including, but not limited, to family members, visitors and the media.
+5eligious affiliation will be disclosed only to clergy members.
+If you do not want to be included in the facility’s patient directory, please notify your patient registrar or nurse, who will explain the implications of not being listed in the directory and have you sign a “Notice to Patients Requesting No Information/Special Confidentiality” form.

-Family members and others involved in your care: We may disclose your medical information to a family member or friend who is involved in your medical care or to someone who helps to pay for your care.
-We may also disclose your medical information to disaster relief organizations to help locate a family member or friend in a disaster.
-If you do not want the Facility to disclose your medical information to family members or others who will visit you, please notify your nurse.
+Disclosure of information to family members and others involved in your care: We may disclose your medical information to a family member or friend who is involved in your medical care or to someone who helps to pay for your care.
+We may disclose your medical information to disaster relief organizations to help locate a family member or friend in a disaster.
+If you do not want your medical information disclosed to family members or others who will visit you, please notify your nurse.

-Payment: We may use and disclose your medical information to get paid for the medical services and supplies we provide to you.
+Payment: We may use and disclose your medical information to get paid for the medical services and supplies we provide.
 For example, your health plan or health insurance company may ask to see parts of your medical record before they will pay us for your treatment.

-Facility operations: We may use and disclose medical information if it is necessary to improve the quality of care we provide to patients or to run the Facility.
-We may use your medical information to conduct quality improvement activities, to obtain audit, accounting or legal services or to conduct business management and planning.
-For example, we may look at your medical record to evaluate whether Facility personnel, your doctors or other healthcare professionals did a good job.
+Facility operations: We may use and disclose your medical information if necessary to improve the quality of care we provide to patients or to run the facility.
+We may use your medical information to conduct quality improvement activities; to obtain audit, accounting or legal services; or to conduct business management and planning.
+For example, we may look at your medical record to evaluate whether personnel, physicians or other healthcare professionals provided the best care possible.

 Research: We may use or disclose your medical information for research projects, such as studying the effectiveness of a treatment you received.
 These research projects must go through a special process that protects the confidentiality of your medical information.

-Required by law: Federal, state or local laws sometimes require us to disclose patients’ medical information.
-For instance, we are required to report child abuse or neglect and must provide certain information to law enforcement officials in domestic violence cases.
-We also are required to give information to the Arizona Workers’ Compensation Program for work-related injuries.
+Required by law: Federal, state or local laws sometimes require the disclosure of medical information.
+We are required to report child abuse or neglect and must provide certain information to law enforcement officials in domestic violence cases.
+We are required to give information to the Arizona Workers’ Compensation Program for work-related injuries.

 Public health: We may report certain medical information for public health purposes.
 For instance, we are required to report births, deaths and communicable diseases to the State of Arizona.
-We may also need to report patient problems with medications or medical products to the FDA, or may notify patients of recalls of products they are using.
+We also may report patient problems with medications or medical products to the FDA, or may notify patients of recalls of products they are using.

-Public Safety: We may disclose medical information for public safety purposes in limited circumstances.
+Public safety: We may disclose medical information for public safety purposes in limited circumstances.
 We may disclose medical information to law enforcement officials in response to a search warrant or a grand jury subpoena.
-We may also disclose medical information to assist law enforcement officials in identifying or locating a person; to prosecute a crime of violence; to report deaths that may have resulted from criminal conduct; and to report criminal conduct at the Facility.
-We may disclose your medical information to law enforcement officials and others to prevent a serious threat to health or safety.
+We may disclose medical information to assist law enforcement in identifying or locating a person, to prosecute a crime of violence, to report deaths that may have resulted from criminal conduct, to report criminal conduct at the facility or to prevent a serious threat to health or safety.

-Coroners, medical examiners and funeral directors: We may disclose medical information concerning deceased patients to coroners, medical examiners and funeral directors to assist them in carrying out their duties.
+Coroners, medical examiners and funeral directors: We may disclose medical information concerning deceased patients to coroners, medical examiners and funeral directors to assist in their duties.

-Organ and tissue donation: We may disclose medical information to organizations that handle organ, eye or tissue donation or transplantation.
+Organ and tissue nonation: We may disclose medical information to organizations that handle organ, eye or tissue donation or transplantation.

 Information with additional protection: Certain types of medical information have additional protection under state or federal law.
-For instance, medical information about communicable diseases, drug and alcohol abuse treatment, genetic testing, and evaluation and treatment for a serious mental illness is treated differently than other types of medical information.
-For this information, the Facility is required to get permission before disclosing information, in many circumstances.
+For instance, medical information about communicable diseases; drug and alcohol abuse treatment; genetic testing; and evaluation and treatment for a serious mental illness is treated differently than other types of medical information.
+For these types of information, the facility is required to get your permission before disclosing that information to others in many circumstances.

-Other uses and disclosures: If the Facility wishes to use or disclose your medical information for a purpose that is not discussed in this notice, the Facility will seek your permission.
-If you give your permission to the Facility, you may take back that permission any time, unless we have already relied on your permission to use or disclose the information.
-If you would ever like to revoke your permission, please notify the Medical Records custodian in writing.
+Other uses and disclosures: If the facility wishes to use or disclose your medical information for a purpose not discussed in this notice, the facility will seek your permission.
+You may revoke permission at any time, unless we have already relied on your permission to use or disclose the information.
+To revoke permission, write to Medical Records, 1200 N. Beaver St., Flagstaff, AZ 86001.

 Your rights

-Right to request medical information: You have the right to look at your own medical information and to get a copy of that information.
-The law requires us to keep the original record for 6 years after your last encounter for adults and until age 21 for minors who have not had an encounter and other records used to make decisions about your care.
-To request medical information, write to the Medical Records custodian.
-If you request a copy of your information, we may charge you for our costs to copy the information.
-We will tell you in advance the cost to copy medical records.
-You can look at your record on the Patient Portal or at the Facility at no cost.
+Right to request your medical information: You have the right to look at your own medical information and to get a copy of that information.
+(The law requires us to keep the original record for 10 years for adults and 2 years for minors.)
+This includes your medical record, your billing record, and other records we use to make decisions about your care.
+To request your medical information, write to Medical Records, 1200 N. Beaver St., Flagstaff, AZ 86001.
+You may be charged to copy the information; we will tell you in advance what this copying will cost.
+You can look at your record at the facility at no cost.

-Right to request amendment of medical information you believe is erroneous or incomplete: If you examine your medical information and believe that some of the information is wrong or incomplete, you may ask us to amend your record.
-To ask us to amend your medical information, write to the Medical Records custodian.
-Please note that we may deny the request if we did not create the information or if the record is accurate and complete.
+Right to request amendment of medical information you believe is erroneous or incomplete: If you examine your medical information and believe some of the information is wrong or incomplete, you may ask to have your record ammended.
+To do so, write to the Medical Records, 1200 N. Beaver St., Flagstaff, AZ 86001.
+Please note, we may deny the request if we did not create the information or if the record is accurate and complete.

-Right to a list of certain disclosures of medical information: You have the right to request a list of many of the disclosures we make of your medical information.
-If you would like to receive such a list, write to the Medical Records custodian.
-We will provide the first list to you free, but we will charge you for any additional lists you request during the same year.
-We will tell you in advance the cost.
+Right to get a list of certain disclosures of your medical information: You have the right to request a list of disclosures of your medical information.
+To request the list, write to Medical Records, 1200 N. Beaver St., Flagstaff, AZ 86001.
+The first list is provided free of charge; there may be a charge for additional requests during the same calendar year.
+The cost will be provided in advance.

-Right to a paper copy: If you receive this notice electronically, you have the right to a paper copy at any time.
-You may download a paper copy of the notice from our website at NAHealth.com or you may obtain a paper copy of the notice from Medical Records.
+Right to a paper copy: If you have received this notice electronically, you have the right to a paper copy at any time.
+You may download a copy of the notice from our website at NAHealth.com, or you may obtain a paper copy of the notice from Medical Records.

 Changes to this notice

-We may change our practices concerning how we use or disclose patient medical information, or how we will implement patient rights concerning their information.
-We reserve the right to change this notice and to make the provisions in our new notice effective for all medical information we maintain.
-If we change these practices, we will publish a revised notice.
-You can get a copy of our current Notice of Privacy at any time by downloading it from our website at NAHealth.com or requesting a paper copy from Medical Records.
+From time to time, we may change our practices concerning how we use or disclose patient medical information, or how we will implement patient rights concerning their information.
+We reserve the right to change this Notice and to make the provisions in our new notice effective for all medical information we maintain.
+If we change these practices, we will publish a revised Notice of Privacy Practices.
+You can get a copy of our current notice of Privacy Practices at any time by downloading it from our website or requesting a paper copy at Health Information Management or Home Health.

 Healthcare providers covered by this notice

-This notice applies to the Facility and its personnel, volunteers, students and trainees.
-The notice also applies to other healthcare providers that come to the Facility to care for patients, such as physicians, physician assistants, therapists, other healthcare providers not employed by the Facility, emergency service providers and medical transportation companies.
-The Facility may share your medical information with these providers for treatment purposes, to get paid for treatment or to conduct healthcare operations.
-These healthcare providers will follow this notice for information they receive about you from the Facility.
+This Notice of Privacy Practices applies to the facility and its physicians, personnel, volunteers, students, trainees, vendors and other healthcare providers who come to the facility to care for patients, such as physicians, physician assistants, therapists, other healthcare providers not employed by the facility, emergency service providers and medical transportation companies.
+The facility may share your medical information with these providers for treatment purposes, to get paid for treatment or to conduct healthcare operations.
+These healthcare providers will follow this notice for information they receive about you from the facility.
 These other healthcare providers may follow different practices at their own offices or facilities.

 Concerns or complaints